-Medical reasons relevant to parent(s) - Except in wholly exceptional circumstances such requests will only be considered for the school closest to the home address.
-Applications will only be considered for the parent(s) with whom the child lives and must be accompanied by compelling medical evidence from a hospital Consultant at the time of application.
-The letter from the hospital consultant must provide information about the parent's medical condition, the effects of this condition and why, in view of this, the child needs to attend the academy.
-If the academy is not the closest school to the home address, the consultant must set out in detail the wholly exceptional circumstances for attending the academy and the difficulties if the child had to attend another school.
-In assessing these applications independent advice will be sought as appropriate (e.g. Harrow Association of Disabled People or Harrow's Mental Health Service).
+Medical reasons relevant to parent(s) - Applications will only be considered for the parent(s) with whom the girl lives and must be accompanied by compelling medical evidence from a hospital Consultant at the time of application, including the reasons for requiring a single-sex school.
+The letter from the hospital consultant must provide information about the parent's medical condition, the effects of this condition and why, in view of this, the girl needs to attend the academy.
+If the academy is not the closest school to the home address, the consultant must set out in detail the wholly exceptional circumstances for attending the academy and the difficulties if the girl had to attend another school.
+In assessing these applications independent advice will be sought as appropriate (e.g. Harrow Association of Disabled People).